TheNosiriN/TypelessVector/README.md

 using Data = int;

 /// 1.
-TypelessVector vector is default_constructible
+TypelessVector is default_constructible
 /// but cannot be used unless initialized with a type or stride TypelessVector v;